February, 2025

 My interrupted sail from Havana on February 3rd 2022 was meant to check out Rio Dulce as a possible winter home when I grow up and quit crossing oceans.
 I will never manage to save enough to own a home, since my 2000 bankruptcy.
 Though my home port is in the Pacific Northwest, I have no appetite to live there on a boat in the winter.
 Mexico would be great but not in the summers and the voyage back north is next to impossible for a small sailboat, because of the prevailing north wind and current.
 The Atlantic Coast is a much better choice to move with the seasons.
 I definitely consider Rio Dulce now an attractive choice, I had a good time here and felt at home with the kind of cruisers I met here.

 The second interpretation of the title has today with Rose Marie.
 Today is also the 57th. birthday of our 2nd oldest daughter Rose Marie.
 She passed away, suddenly on June 2nd 2019 from a Pulmonary Embolism.
 We all miss her very much.
 She was an exceptional woman.
 And she left us with many wonderful memories.
 But the best is that she left us her contact address where anyone can meet up with her again.
 Through God’s unending mercy, I happened to have a phone call with her two months before her death, I called from Virginia to her in Washington state.
 Her first news, with some excitement, was: ”Dad, I am praying again”.
 My response was: “Rose Marie that is the biggest gift you could ever give me!”
 She was raised in a Christian environment and parochial grade school.
 Married in the church.
-Drugs broke up the marriage and she dropped attending church.
+Addictions of her husband (since, thank God recovered) broke up the marriage and she dropped attending church.
 If I had never had that one phone call, it would have been an enormous loss to carry.
 Now I have a reason and another reunion to look forward to.
 God is Good.

 Here are a few scenes of my Rio Dulce Visit: